whipper-team/whipper/README.md

 [![Packaging status](https://repology.org/badge/vertical-allrepos/whipper.svg)](https://repology.org/metapackage/whipper)

+Someone also packaged whipper as snap: [unofficial snap on snapcraft](https://snapcraft.io/whipper).

 In case you decide to install whipper using an unofficial repository just keep in mind it is your responsibility to verify that the provided content is safe to use.

 ## Building